-REL 330 - Islam
+REL 330 - History of Islamic Cultures

 3 Credits Students study the origins and history of Islam and closely examine religious practices, philosophical and intellectual developments, and the social and cultural dimensions of this major world religion.
 Students also discuss the relationship of the religion to historical and contemporary conflicts.